Zahi Hawass's Net Worth & Bio: Peering into Egypt's Archaeological Guru[2025]

 Anyhow, we see -he has dark brown hair along with eyes of the same color.

-Zahi regularly posts on social media about his excavation, tour & family times.
+Zahi regularly posts on social media about his excavations, tours, and family time.

 Facebook has 1 M follower